andreafey/mancalabot/README.md

+# Mancala Bot

-Quick and dirty Mancala bot with fairly simple strategy which can readily beat a player who plays random moves only.
-Wrote for Hacker School to play against Robert Lord's Mancala web service while having fun writing a simple Scala program.
+This is a quick and dirty Mancala bot with a very simple strategy which can readily beat a player who plays random moves only.
+I wrote it at Hacker School to play against Robert Lord's Mancala web service while having fun writing a simple Scala program.

-To play:
+## Note

+There is some code in here which flips the board around between turns, but Robert's mancala service handles that, and it should be removed.

+## Usage

 You'll first need a player ID from the Mancala web service.